MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-audio-processing-objects.md

 ```

 When this INF installs the componentized APO, on a desktop system "Audio Processing Objects" will be shown in Windows Device Manager.

+### Updates to CLSIDs when a new APO version is released

+When a new APO version is released, it is a good practice and generally recommended to update the COM class CLSID.
+Use tools such as GUIDGEN to create new GUIDs.

+#### Requirement to Update CLSIDs when moving from HKCR to HKR

+It is a requirement when making the switch from global COM registrations (HKCR) to device relative HKR COM registrations to change the COM class GUID.
+This approach reduces the possibility that the new COM objects will not be registered properly and will fail to load.

 ### Bluetooth Audio Sample APO INF Sample